MONTGOMERY COUNTY PUBLIC SCHOOLS

 Employees can find information and resources related to paraeducator programs, supporting services professional learning, and higher education partnerships on the Career Pathways webpage.

-The department of professional learning leads the visioning, coordination, implementation, and evaluation of a reimagined professional learning process that supports all staff to create an antiracist, equitable, and inclusive school district where all students, families, and staff feel safe, valued, seen, heard, and successful.
+The Department of Professional Learning leads the visioning, coordination, implementation, and evaluation of a reimagined professional learning process that supports all staff to create an antiracist, equitable, and inclusive school district where all students, families, and staff feel safe, valued, seen, heard, and successful.

 1. Increase awareness of, and engagement with, the MCPS Career Pathways Program, to make employees aware of existing services and resources to help them in their professional growth.